lucie07/kdl/frontend/src/blog/sup-and-kdl-collaboration-goes-next-phase.md

 excerpt: "Stanford University Press and King's Digital Lab are pleased to announce our selection of the most compelling ideas that were submitted in this round of the call for expressions of interest. "
+banner:
+  image:
+  description:
 ---

+[Stanford University Press](http://sup.org/) and [King's Digital Lab](https://www.kdl.kcl.ac.uk/) are pleased to announce our selection of the most compelling ideas that were submitted in this round of the call for expressions of interest.

 [![Links to King's Digital Lab](/images/kdl-heading.original.png)](//kdl.kcl.ac.uk/)